-See Statutes Sections XVII and XIX.
+Statutes sections XVII and XIX.

-When receiving a transferring OCDS member, the GID leadership and the MC Council discern together whether to accept the transferring member.
-The MC Council has the authority to make the final decision but may take into account the GID leadership's recommendation.
+When receiving a transferring OCDS, the GID leadership and the MC Council discern together whether to accept the transferring member.
+The MC Council has the authority to make the final decision, but may defer to the GID leadership's recommendation.

-11. Attendance Policy
+11. Attendance policy

-The GID is bound by the MC's attendance policy.
+The GID uses the MC's attendance policy until they develop their own.